xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 extensions.
 The format of [Layer Manifest File](#layer-manifest-file-format) is detailed below.

-On Android, the loader queries the layer libraries via the special functions known as "introspection" functions to determine the same information as that contained inside of the manifest files.
-These introspection functions are not used by the desktop loader but are present to maintain consistency across loaders.
+The Android loader does not use manifest files.
+Instead, the loader queries the layer properties using special functions known as "introspection" functions.
+The intent of these functions is to determine the same required information gathered from reading the manifest files.
+These introspection functions are not used by the desktop loader but should be present in layers to maintain consistency.
 The specific "introspection" functions are called out in the [Layer Manifest File Format](#layer-manifest-file-format) table.